Bio/Renewable Content Program

 Introduction

 The BRC program identifies the use of bio-derived renewable resources in printing ink formulations.
 BRC program participation requires the submission of information detailing the amount of bioderived component in an individual printing ink formulation.
 Submissions are reviewed for technical accuracy and completeness by NAPIM.
 Upon approval a company specific registration number is issued.
 BRC certified formulations are listed on the NAPIM website for verification by the printer.
 NAPIM also issues distinctive BRC graphics for use by both the ink company and the printer using the BRC certified ink formulations.
 All formulation/product information submitted under the BRC program is managed confidentially by NAPIM.
 Only registered product names and BRC indexes are listed on the NAPIM website.
-Since its inception, the BRC program has been very popular with both member and non-member ink companies and suppliers.
-Approximately 300 ink formulations and raw materials have been registered and new inquiries are received on a regular basis.
-NAPIM member companies, both suppliers and ink companies, are entitled to a limited number of no-charge BRC registrations.
-Registration fees are paid by non-member ink companies and suppliers wishing to participate in the program.

 Resources